 “Well, dinner hasn’t been prepared, and I am hungry right now.
 Will this two piece with a biscuit and sweet tea really hurt me that bad?”

-If you had only planned and prepared for dinner else where, you would have not been so tempted to get that ol’ two piece.
+If you had only planned and prepared for dinner else where you would not have been so tempted to get that ol’ two piece.

 This all too familiar scenario has been the story of so many people who want to get on the right track with a new habit.